neutron-org/mainnet-assets/upgrades/v5.0.0/README.md

 ## Upgrade date

-The upgrade will take place approximately on October 17th at `15:30 UTC` approximately at height `16738000`;
+The upgrade will take place approximately on November 14th at `14:30 UTC` approximately at height `16738000`;

 ## Chain-id will remain the same